wanzhaohong/web_crawler/README.md

 How do Delete and Soft Delete work?
 - The Delete button will remove the job post from the database.
 - The Soft Delete button will hide the post from the user, but the post still remains in the database.

-Next Step:
-- More features and UI improvement.